randronaco1027/gobbler/README.md

 Once the user registers an account they are logged in and redirected back to the homepage but now recipes and the option to add recipes are available.

+The titles of all the recipes are links to the recipes online.

 The account that was created is added to the user database and can be accessed for future use.

 When the user adds a recipe from the "Add A Recipe" tab they are redirected back to the homepage and their recipe will appear at the bottom.